Sport and Leisure Studies

-Students develop an understanding of social and cultural aspects of consuming, producing and experiencing sport and leisure in contemporary and historical contexts.
-You will explore movement across a range of settings, considering issues such as; power and politics, identity, gender, race, inclusion, equity and diversity.
+You'll understand the social and cultural aspects of consuming, producing and experiencing sport and leisure in contemporary and historical settings, as well as critically exploring movement in a range of settings, consider issues such as power, identity, gender, race, inclusion, equity and diversity.
 You will gain an interdisciplinary understanding of contemporary local and global trends.
 A BSpLS will open up a broad range of career paths, equipping you with problem solving skills, creativity, critical thinking, communication and reflective processing skills.

 People Movement and Professional Practice